dkolyshev/aistocks/README.md

 # The app features

 > [!IMPORTANT]
-> For improved testing results and better user experience, the original `data.csv` was replaced with its extended version `extended-data.csv`.
+> For improved testing results and better user experience, I've added the extended data source file `extended-data.csv` in additional to the original `data.csv`.
 Basically, it's the same file but with two additional columns, "Exchange" and "Target Price," which are missing in `data.csv` but used in the example reports.
 You can check this file here [data/extended-data.csv](data/extended-data.csv).

 - [x] The app generates a report in 3 formats: HTML, PDF, and flipbook.
 - [x] Add/update/delete settings for report generation.
 Settings are stored in the `reportSettings.json`.